nats-io/nats.deno/jetstream.md

 for await (const m of msgs) {
   try {
     // this is simplest but could also create a head-of-line blocking
-    // as no other message for this consumer will be processed until
+    // as no other message on the current buffer will be processed until
     // this iteration completes
     await asyncFn(m);
     m.ack();